jamocle/PoorMansThrottle-DIY/README.md

 A low-cost **Bluetooth wireless throttle system** for model trains.

-The **Poor Man's Throttle** allows a smartphone to control a locomotive motor using inexpensive off-the-shelf electronics and a simple wiring setup built around an **ESP32 controller** and an **IBT-2 motor driver**.
+The **Poor Man's Throttle** allows a smartphone to control a locomotive motor using inexpensive off-the-shelf electronics and a simple wiring setup built around an **ESP32 controller** and a **supported motor driver**.
+The **IBT-2/BTS7960** is one commonly used example, but all supported motor drivers can be used.

 The system is designed primarily for **G-scale dead-rail battery locomotives**, but it can also be used with **traditional DC model railroad transformers**.